Skip to Main Content

 January/February 2023

-The Library celebrated Lunar New Year with a selection of picture books for the Year of the Rabbit.
+A month of picture books!
+The Library marked Lunar New Year with a selection of picture books for the Year of the Rabbit.
 For more illustrated picture book inspiration, we showcased the Library's wonderful collection of Alice in Wonderland books in the lobby.